-After the race, Super Aguri announced that they had entered talks with the Bavarian automotive industry company Weigi Group after their owner, Franz Joel Weigi, was spotted on the grid in Barcelona.
+After the race, Super Aguri announced that they had entered talks with the Bavarian automotive industry company Weigi Group.
+This emerged after their owner, Franz Joel Weigi, was spotted on the start grid in Barcelona.

 Weigi had worked with the Midland F1 team in 2006 on the design and construction of their gearbox.
-With a deal being negotiated, Super Aguri travelled to Turkey for the next race, only to be denied entry into the paddock.
+With a deal being negotiated, Super Aguri travelled to Turkey for the next round of the championship.

-It was alleged that Honda Racing CEO Nick Fry had told the race organisers that the team would not be taking part; shortly after this, the Super Aguri F1 Team had no choice, but to withdraw from Formula One.
+It was alleged that Honda Racing CEO Nick Fry had told the race organisers that the team would not be taking part.
+Shortly after, the Super Aguri F1 Team had no choice, but to withdraw from Formula One.

 “Regretfully I must inform you that the team will be ceasing racing activities,” Aguri Suzuki stated from his native Japan.

 “With the help of Honda, we somehow managed to keep the team going, but we find it difficult to establish a way to continue the activities in the future so I have concluded to withdraw.”

 “I have been very happy that I was able to achieve a miracle and become a team owner.”

-It was also revealed that the reason for the Magma Group pulling out of the takeover deal was due to Nick Fry’s unwillingness to accept their three-year debt plan.
+It was also alleged that the Magma Group pulled out of the takeover deal, due to Nick Fry’s unwillingness to accept their three-year debt plan.

-As Super Aguri were in deep debt – reports estimated the figure was as high as $100 Million – Fry instead wanted them to pay at once or he’d pull the plug to minimise Honda’s losses.
+As Super Aguri were in deep trouble, with estimated debts of $100 Million.
+Wary of this, Fry instead wanted them to pay at once or he’d pull the plug to minimise Honda’s losses.

 In contrast, Fry denied any responsibility in the team’s collapse: